elendil95/ansible/README.md

 - git
 - ansible

+Additionally, we assume you have logged in with your user account (i.e not root). and that this user account is your main personal one that you will use.

 ## How to run:

 Once in a new arch install, log in as a normal user.